When patients seek medical care, they place enormous trust in their doctors, nurses, hospitals, and other healthcare providers.

 If you believe you or a family member was harmed by medical negligence in Spartanburg,

 Greenville, Gaffney, Anderson, or anywhere in Upstate South Carolina, do not wait.
-The statute
+The statute of limitations under South Carolina law limits the time you have to act.

 Call us at (864) 585-3873, visit our Medical Malpractice page, or contact us online at any time.